 Sound testing is required to make sure that a residential development can demonstrate acceptable levels of noise attenuation performance.
 This includes both airborne (i.e. noise transmitted through the air, such as a conversation between people) and impact noise (i.e. noise resulting from an impact on the surface, such as footsteps on the floor).
 This means that sound insulation testing essentially assesses if the dwelling provides a reasonable resistance to the passage of sound.

-The essential purpose of sound insulation testing is to ensure that walls and floors are attenuating (i.e. reducing) an acceptable amount of noise.
-Part E of the Building Regulations for England and Wales, therefore, requires that various walls and floors are tested between adjoining dwellings.
-The exact number of walls requiring testing will vary depending on the overall size of the development.
-However, a typical small to medium development (of under 10 dwellings with similar construction) should require sound testing that includes 2 airborne wall tests, 2 airborne floor tests and 2 impact floor tests).
+Part E of the Building Regulations requires that walls and floors be sound tested between adjoining dwellings to ensure that they meet Part E regulations for acceptable amounts of noise.
+The exact number of walls requiring testing for Part E will vary depending on the overall size of the development.
+However, a typical small to medium development (of under 10 dwellings with similar construction) should require sound testing that includes the following: